pivotal/docs-tap/cli-plugins/apps/how-to-guides.hbs.md

 If the `--file workload.yaml` deletes an existing on-cluster property or value, that property is not removed from the on-cluster definition.
-If the `--file workload.yaml` includes a new property/value - it is added to the on-cluster workload properties/values.
+If the `--file workload.yaml` includes a new property or value, it is added to the on-cluster workload properties/values.
 If the `--file workload.yaml` updates an existing value for a property, that property's value on-cluster is updated.